rust-multiplatform/Bevy-Template/README.md

-# Rust Multi-Platform Base Project Template
+# Rust Multi-Platform: Bevy Template

 > ⚠️ THIS IS A TEMPLATE. ⚠️